Constraining the number of fundamental quantum degrees of freedom using gravity: Abstract

 \section{Abstract}

-We analyse the effect of gravity on extended quantum systems (EQSs) -- in the low energy regime -- arising from a redshift factor of their internal Hamiltonian due to gravitational interaction with a nearby massive particle.
-Due to the dependence of the energy spectrum of the EQS on the position of the particle (via the redshift), even at zero temperature, we establish a gravitational decoherence of the massive particle in the position basis.
+We consider the effect of gravity on extended quantum systems (EQS) in the low energy regime.
+We model the gravitational effect due to a nearby source mass as a redshift in the internal Hamiltonian of the EQS.
+Due to the dependence of the energy spectrum of the EQS on the position of the massive particle (via the redshift) at zero temperature, our model predicts gravitational decoherence of the massive particle in the position basis.
 We show that the decoherence effect is multiplicative, in the sense that the increase in number of EQS gravitationally interacting with a single massive particle leads to an increase in its decoherence.
-Spatial coherence of a massive particle observed in an actual experiment can therefore be used to put a fundamental limit on the number of quantum DOF interacting gravitationally with it.
-Importantly, we show that, in principle, the method established here is also valid for quantum fields -- which are a prime example of an EQS of fundamental interest.
-Hence, we propose that the effect described in this work can be used to provide a bound on the number of extant fundamental particles, through experiments in the feasible regime of low energy physics.
-By taking a spin chain as a toy model of an EQS, we analyse the dependence of the new effect on system parameters and identify the number of independent spin chains which can cause, in principle, a detectable effect.
+If the considered model of gravitational redshift holds alongside the linearity of quantum mechanics (as an appropriate limit of an accepted theory for coupling quantum matter with gravity) to allow for a spatial superposition of the source mass, we propose that the same methodology can be applied to continuous fields, which are essentially EQS.
+This could provide an upper limit on the number of undiscovered fields by observing coherent superpositions of masses, e.g., in a matter wave interferometer.
+Besides, by taking a spin chain as a toy model of an EQS, we analyse the dependence of the new effect on relevant system parameters and identify the number of independent spin chains that can cause a detectable effect.